-For Amplify Points customers converting their points to Virgin Australia Velocity, earn enough points could be earned to book a one-way Sydney-Melbourne flight in economy after spending $9,455, based on Velocity's current reward rates.
+For Amplify Points customers converting their points to Virgin Australia Velocity, enough points could be earned to book a one-way Sydney-Melbourne flight in economy after spending $9,455, based on Velocity's current reward rates.

 Via the Qantas route, you'd need to spend $9,697 to achieve the same, because although the card's frequent flyer earning rate per dollar spent remains the same for both airlines, Qantas commands slightly more points than Velocity to book flights on this route.

 Airport lounge access: 2.5/5

 Cardholders receive two free airport lounge visits each year, tailored to type of card they hold.

-... which can be used in domestic Qantas Clubs and Qantas-operated international business class lounges whenever travelling with Qantas or Jetstar, with the exception of the Qantas/Oneworld Business Lounge in Los Angeles and the Qantas Perth Transit Lounge and the Qantas Singapore Lounge.
+... which can be used in most domestic Qantas Clubs and Qantas-operated international business class lounges whenever travelling with Qantas or Jetstar, with the exception of the Qantas/Oneworld Business Lounge in Los Angeles, the Qantas Perth Transit Lounge and the Qantas Singapore Lounge.

 Alternatively, Amplify Rewards cardholders can net a free Priority Pass membership with two lounge visits included, after which they can continue using their Priority Pass card to access participating lounges at a cost of US$32 per visit.